-- "Non-G Suite Product Terms” means the terms found at the following URL: www.google.com/apps/intl/en/terms/additional_services.html, or such other URL as Google may provide.
+- "Non-G Suite Product Terms" means the terms found at the following URL: https://www.google.com/apps/intl/en/terms/additional_services.html , or such other URL as Google may provide from time to time.

 - "Notification Email Address" means the email address designated by Customer to receive email notifications from Google.
+Customer may provide a Reseller email address for this purpose if it so chooses.
 Customer may change this email address through the Admin Console.

 - "Service Pages" mean the web pages displaying the Services to End Users.

-- "Services" means the applicable G Suite Core Services (e.g. G Suite Premier Edition or G Suite and Google Vault) provided by Google and used by Customer under this Agreement.
-The Services are as described here: www.google.com/apps/intl/en/terms/user_features.html, or other such URL as may be provided by Google.
+- "Services" means the G Suite Core Services provided by Google and used by Customer under this Agreement.
+The Services are as described here: https://www.google.com/apps/intl/en/terms/user_features.html, or other such URL as Google may provide.

-- "SLA" means the Service Level Agreement located here: www.google.com/a/help/intl/en/admins/sla.html, or such other URL as Google may provide.
+- "SLA" means the Service Level Agreement located here: https://www.google.com/apps/intl/en/terms/reseller_sla.html, or such other URL as Google may provide from time to time.